CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 - V1.08 - cleaned, added variable, add temp resistance to etapeand add project to private github repo
 - V1.09 - added remote reset function
 - V1.10 - added config.h file to store sensitive info and device speicific info
+- V1.11 - fixed config.h file and updates bill of materials

 ## Future Developments
 - Integrate a "time until next sampling" variable that can be called or sent at each payload